-8.5 Destruction of condemned or expired cylinders
+8.4 Destruction of condemned or expired cylinders

-To destroy condemned or expired cylinders, drill a minimum 1/2-inch (13mm) hole all the way through the cylinder wrapping and liner so that the cylinder cannot hold gas.
+To destroy condemned or expired cylinders, drill a minimum 13mm (0.5 inch) hole all the way through the cylinder wrapping and liner making the cylinder unable to hold gas.

-WARNING

-Even if completely vented, the cylinder can contain a significant amount of residual gas.
+WARNING: Even if completely vented, a cylinder can contain a significant amount of residual gas (for safety procedure see EN ISO 11623, annex A).